sennett/outage-mgmt-prototype/readme.md

 UPTO

-- I just: started implementing storing all the outage data - need to test rejection
-- next: finish the test and implementation, and deploy
+- I just: made the client stream return the retrieval time from when we hit the API
+- next: make the outage service pass client retrival times into the repository
+- next: save message that caused outage + revival
 - next: create prototype for using SNMP or pings inside network to test for outage.
 SNMP walk to get network topology?  monitor uptime?  how would I tie this to users using UNMS or Sonar?

 V1